City transportation is about more than managing traffic congestion and maintaining pothole-free streets.

 At a time when we are asking more of our city streets, we are also asking more of our city leaders.
 Today’s most successful transportation leaders have more than technical competency—they have the ability to articulate and implement a bold vision for how we move and live in cities.

 They are equipped to address systemic inequities in urban design, and to question entrenched approaches to safety and mobility.
 They are thinking critically about how new technologies can help cities meet their goals of safe, sustainable, equitable transportation systems.
 And they are skillful leaders and managers, inspiring and motivating teams, holding staff accountable towards productivity, and creating a positive and supportive agency culture.
 They are strong communicators, collaborators, and advocates, ready to tackle complex challenges, today and in the future.

 Leadership NACTO offers promising leaders in city transportation the opportunity for in-depth, targeted professional development and training, as well as sustained connections with a cohort of other emerging leaders.
-Throughout the program, the Fellows participate in curated workshops, learn from proven leaders in the field, build meaningful connections with peers in other cities, and receive a personalized 360-review evaluation to form the baseline of their learning.
+Throughout the program, the Fellows participate in curated workshops, learn from proven leaders in the field, build meaningful connections with peers in other cities, basing their learning on a personalized 360-review process.